dortania/OpenCore-Install-Guide/post-install/update.md

 ## Updating macOS

-* So this is probably one of the most challenging parts about a hackintosh, maintaining it through OS updates.
+* So this is probably one of the most challenging parts, maintaining your system through OS updates.
 The main things to keep in mind:
    * With OS updates, make sure everything has been updated and you have some form of recovery like TimeMachine or an older macOS installer with a known good EFI on it
    * Do a bit of google-fu to see if others are having issues with the newest update